Hamilton wins Styrian GP ahead of Mercedes teammate Bottas

 McLaren’s Carlos Sainz Jr. started from third and finished ninth, but collected a bonus point for the fastest lap.

-Hamilton got away cleanly while Verstappen did well to hold off Sainz.
+At the start of the race, Hamilton got away cleanly while Verstappen did well to hold off Sainz.

 Leclerc tried to overtake down the right entering a hairpin bend and ended up riding over the back of Vettel’s car, mangling his rear wing and prompting a safety car to come out for two laps.